mmuratarat/mmuratarat.github.io/_pages/faq.md

 25. [What is cross-covariance?](#what-is-cross-covariance)
 26. [What is the correlation for a vector of random variables?
 How is it related to covariance matrix?](#what-is-the-correlation-for-a-vector-of-random-variables-how-is-it-related-to-covariance-matrix)
 26. [Explain some Discrete and Continuous Distributions.](#explain-some-discrete-and-continuous-distributions)
+26. What is a moment?
-25. What is moment generating function?
+26. What is moment generating function?
 What is characteristic function?
 How to compute them?
 26. [What are the properties of Distributions?](#what-are-the-properties-of-distributions)
 27. [What are the measures of Central Tendency: Mean, Median, and Mode?](#what-are-the-measures-of-central-tendency-mean-median-and-mode)
 27. What are the shape, scale and rate parameters?